Luxury sneakers may be a step too far for cash-strapped Gen Z

 A recent Oliver Wyman study showed that some luxury brands are significantly lowering their sales expectations for the Chinese market in response to current conditions, with 80 per cent of executives questioned not expecting a "v-shaped" recovery this year.
 Oliver Wyman declined to name the brands it surveyed.

-And big brands have signaled their intention to grow top end sales of $10,000 handbags and $5,000 coats rather than focus on attracting new entrants onto the bottom rung of the ladder.
+And big brands have signaled their intention to grow top end sales of US$10,000 handbags and US$5,000 coats rather than focus on attracting new entrants onto the bottom rung of the ladder.

-"As the prices are rising, I'm becoming more and more cautious because I feel like I did do a good amount of spending in the last year," said Sara Yogi, a 26-year-old San Francisco, California resident, adding that she may hold off buying a $2,900 Prada bag and one costing $3,200 from Bottega Veneta which are both on her wish list.
+"As the prices are rising, I'm becoming more and more cautious because I feel like I did do a good amount of spending in the last year," said Sara Yogi, a 26-year-old San Francisco, California resident, adding that she may hold off buying a US$2,900 Prada bag and one costing US$3,200 from Bottega Veneta which are both on her wish list.

 This shift to focus on core luxury consumers also encompasses a cohort of wealthy Gen Z consumers less likely to be impacted by inflation or unemployment.